YzaboRa/HySE_HypercubeFunctions/README.md

 <img width="296" alt="NormaliseHypercubeOutput" src="https://github.com/user-attachments/assets/42648e4a-8a94-481b-9727-0c1ae76998be">

 ## Comments
-- The data and plots will be saved where this main code is located (not where the
 - If the functions cannote be loaded, try adding an empty __init__.py file in the same folder